YunyunGao/PersonalPortfolio/projects/project_7.md

 ---

 ### Weaving the Perfect Fishing Net: An Integrated Approach

 <div style="text-align: justify; overflow-wrap: break-word; hyphens: auto;">
 <p>The true strength of the solution wasn't just statistics, clustering, or machine learning individually, it was how I integrated them.
 By first screening reflections statistically, then clustering based on density, and finally refining via semi-supervised learning, I created a comprehensive, adaptive net to reliably catch NEMOs automatically.</p>

-<p> Think of this as fishing smartly: using initial sonar (statistics) to detect likely areas, then casting an adaptive net (HDBSCAN), and finally adjusting this net’s size and shape (machine learning) based on continuous feedback from the environment.</p>
+<p> Think of this as fishing smartly: using initial sonar (statistics) to detect likely areas, then casting an adaptive net (HDBSCAN), and finally adjusting this net's size and shape (machine learning) based on continuous feedback from the environment.</p>

 <p>Ultimately, the solution made a <strong>30% performance improvement</strong> over the traditional method.</p>
 </div>